laravel/docs/prompts.md

 );
 ```

-You may also pass an associative array to the `options` argument to have the selected key returned, instead of its value:
+You may also pass an associative array to the `options` argument to have the selected key returned instead of its value:

 ```php
 $role = select(